hamzaswed/programmin-foundations/Object Oriented Design/README.md

 --> Works same as Abstruction class.

---> but whene we use impelemnted (inherited) Properties and Methods form Polymorphism class we should use all them.
+--> but whene we use impelemnted (inherited) Properties and Methods from Polymorphism class we should use all them.

---> Or we can override inherited Properties and Method from Polymorphism class to do a same task but in another ways (or doing another taskes).
+--> Or we can override them to do a same task but in another ways (or doing another taskes).

 --> Like make a cup of coffee, we can in several ways do a same cup of coffee.

 --> Input (coffee) ==> using the method defined in Polymorphism class 'makeCoffee()' ==> output (cup of coffee).

+#### 2- Object-oriented (Analysis, Design, Programming)

+==> Whene we need to develop a pice of software, We need to do three things

+- Analysis -> Understand the propblem.
+- Design   -> plan the solution.
+- Propramming -> build the software.

+==> And each one of them answers a question

+- Analysis -> what do you need to do?
+- Design -> how you going to do it?
+- Programming -> start doing it...